Svel26/CSVDataLogProgram/ReadMe.md

 ## **Installation Guide**

-### 1. Extract the ZIP File
+### 1. Extract the ZIP File or clone into the desired directory

-After downloading and extracting the ZIP file, you'll find several files and directories.
+After downloading and extracting the ZIP file or cloning the repository, you'll find several files and directories.
 Follow the steps below to set everything up properly.

 ### 2. Download and Install Python 3.12